patridge/repro-DotnetNewTemplateParameterQuotes/repro-template/somefile.md

 When passing in a parameter value that needs matching quotation marks in it, the command fails when there is a space between the quotation marks and produces unexpected results when there is _not_ a space between the quotation marks (no quotation marks in result).

+## Reproduction installation

+1. Clone this repo.
+1. Navigate to the cloned repo in PowerShell Core.
+1. Install the template locally: `dotnet new --install repro-template`.
+1. Run any of the commands below.

 ## Attempts that result in an error message

 ### Escaped via back tick with space